Ajie-GitHub/AAADEH/README.md

-# About the dataste of the AADH-YOLOv5
+#AADH-YOLOv5

-The dataset of DGD-6 will be publised after paper accept.
+This repository is about the work of AADH-YOLOv5.
+Dataset and models will be publicly available immediately if the paper is accepted.